Andereoo/TkinterWeb/tkinterweb/docs/GEOMETRY.md

 Add the attribute `allowscrolling="yes"` to allow scrolling the document when the mouse is over the button.
 Note that this has no effect on the HtmlLabel widget.

 ## Widget Handling
-Currently, the [HtmlFrame](HTMLFRAME.md) and [HtmlLabel](HTMLLABEL.md) widgets provide three commands to dynamically change the location of Tkinter widgets inside the HTML document after it has been loaded:
+Currently, the [HtmlFrame](HTMLFRAME.md) and [HtmlLabel](HTMLLABEL.md) widgets provide four commands to dynamically change the location of Tkinter widgets inside the HTML document after it has been loaded:

 ---